Dhanireddy-Amarnthreddy/Basic-AndroidStudio/8Listofitemselect/README.md

 ## RESULT
-Thus a Simple Android Application develop a program to create a first display screen of any search engine using AutoComplete TextView in Android Studio is developed and executed successfull
+Thus a Simple Android Application develop a program to create a first display screen of any search engine using AutoComplete TextView in Android Studio is developed and executed successfully